2017 Flood Information

 On September 1, Governor Bruce Rauner sent a request to the President of the United States asking that he approve federal assistance to help people in the northern Illinois region, including Lake County, recover from record flooding and severe storms in July.
 In November 2017, FEMA denied the request.
 More information on the disaster declaration process for individual assistance can be found below.

 In August, joint assessment teams from the Illinois Emergency Management Agency (IEMA), the Federal Emergency Management Agency (FEMA) and the U.S. Small Business Administration (SBA) reviewed damage in the four counties.
-The teams identified more than 3,200 homes that were damaged, including 244 homes with major damage and 2,985 with less severe damage related to the floods and storms.
+In Lake County, the teams identified more than 3,200 homes that were damaged, including 244 homes with major damage and 2,985 with less severe damage related to the floods and storms.

 Additionally, Lake County worked with local officials and IEMA to collect and submit damage under the Public Assistance (PA) damage assessment process.
 In the four counties proclaimed a disaster area by Governor Rauner, uninsured damages to public property and other eligible government costs such as debris removal, emergency protective measures, and repair/replacement of damaged public infrastructure related to the disaster amounted to $10.7 million.
 The State of Illinois threshold for Public Assistance (PA) is $18.3 million (for this one disaster), therefore no federal public assistance for local, county, and state governments, and certain private, non-profit organizations will be available.